CartoDB/analytics-toolbox-core/quadkey/bq/doc/REFERENCE.md

 quadkey.SIBLING(quadint INT64, direction STRING)
 {{%/ bannerNote %}}

 Returns the quadint directly next to the given quadint at the same level of zoom.
-The direction must be sent as argument and currectly horizontal/vertical movements are allowed.
+The direction must be sent as argument and currently horizontal/vertical movements are allowed.

 * `quadint`: `INT64` quadint we want to get the sibling from.
 * `direction`: `STRING` <code>'right'|'left'|'up'|'down'</code> direction where we want to move to extract the next sibling.